Marijuana and Mental Illness Research

 - Teen Brain Volume Changes with Small Amount of Cannabis Use

 Parents Opposed to Pot.
-The cannabis grown and sold today is not same drug as was available in the 1970s.
+The cannabis grown and sold today is not the same drug as was available in the 1970s.
 The average THC has increased to more than 15%.
-Cannabis issue can clearly lead to addiction.
-The damage to the brain from chronic use is worse compared with chronic use of heroin.
+Cannabis issues can clearly lead to addiction.
+The damage to the brain from chronic use is worse compared with the chronic use of heroin.
 Among the negative effects of long-term cannabis use in adolescence include neuro-psychological dysfunction, decline in IQ, short memory, among others.

 Smart Approaches to Marijuana.
 We are professionals working in mental health and public health.
 We are bipartisan.
-We are medical doctors, lawmakers, treatment providers, preventionists, teachers, law enforcement officers and others who seek a middle road between incarceration and legalization.
+We are medical doctors, lawmakers, treatment providers, preventionists, teachers, law enforcement officers, and others who seek a middle road between incarceration and legalization.
 Our commonsense, third-way approach to marijuana policy is based on reputable science and sound principles of public health and safety.

 Moms Strong is a support group partnering to inform and educate those harmed by marijuana.
-We are not funded by industry or the government, rather by parents as we hope to spread awareness and prevent tragedies like we’ve experienced.
+We are not funded by industry or the government, rather by parents as we hope to spread awareness and prevent tragedies as we’ve experienced.

 The Award-Winning film, The Other Side of Cannabis: Negative Effects of Marijuana on Our Youth, will help you to understand today’s marijuana through interviews with researchers and other professionals, as well as individuals whose lives were negatively impacted by this drug.